evobe/evobe/Study Info/azure.md

 to deny you have to do it through azure blueprints - allows you to create from scratch or based on existing templates
 assigned memberships allow for expiration of groups

-**what I learned mod 6** - rbac management helps with security by assigning the same role to every person, helps with permission creep. this can be a trap though, there are a lot of clicks and it gets very granular, are you assigning permissions at the group or tenant level? or the subscription level? or even the file level? the highest permission still wins. denying users access is easier done by just not giving it to them, it's possible to create custom deny rules but not through the IAM panel
+#### what I learned mod 6

+ rbac management helps with security by assigning the same role to every person, helps with permission creep. this can be a trap though, there are a lot of clicks and it gets very granular, are you assigning permissions at the group or tenant level? or the subscription level? or even the file level? the highest permission still wins. denying users access is easier done by just not giving it to them, it's possible to create custom deny rules but not through the IAM panel

 ### MOD 7 - MANAGE SUBSCRIPTIONS AND GOVERNANCE